RobertoFreireFerrazPassos/Grafana-loki-dotNet-core/Readme.md

 # LogQL

-The basic idea of querying logs in loki in Grafana is to: query,filter, parse, format, and agrregate the logs
+The basic idea of querying logs in loki in Grafana is to query, filter, parse, format, and agrregate the logs

 LogQL (Grafana Loki’s query language) uses **labels** and operators for filtering